mfloriani/SDL_BSM/README.md

 # SDL_BSM

-It is a minimalist top-down-shooter game prototype developed for a gamedev postgraduation course in 2018.
-The main focus of the project was in the coding part.
-The game consists of eliminating all the enemies without been seen by them.
+It is a minimalist top-down-shooter game prototype and the goal is to eliminate all the enemies without been seen by them.

 # Tech